 In research appearing in the September 14, 2016, online edition of Nature, Lawrence Livermore scientists, in collaboration with researchers from the University of Chicago and Westfälische Wilhelms-Universität Münster in Germany, showed the abundance of several Nd isotopes in Earth differ compared to chondrites.
 Using high-precision isotope measurements, the scientists determined that differences in 142Nd between Earth and chondrites reflected nucleosynthetic processes and not the presence of a hidden reservoir or excess 146Sm.
 They used large sample sizes (about 2 grams) to obtain improved isotope data for a comprehensive set of meteorites.

-According to the team’s results, Earth contains Nd that is slightly more enriched by the slow neutron-capture process that occured during the production of Nd in asymmetric giant branch stars.
+According to the team’s results, Earth contains Nd that is slightly more enriched by the slow neutron-capture process that occurred during the production of Nd in asymmetric giant branch stars.
 “The research calls into question a fundamental tenet of geochemistry,” says Livermore chemist Lars Borg, who co-authored the paper.
 “It has tremendous implications for our principal understanding of Earth, not only for determining its bulk composition, heat content, and structure, but also for constraining the modes and timescales of its geodynamical evolution.”

 Contact: Lars Borg (925) 424-5722 (firstname.lastname@example.org).

 A team of Lawrence Livermore scientists has developed a new purification method for producing long, uniform, high-purity copper nanowires with unprecedented yields.
 The research appears in the October 7, 2016, edition of Chemical Communications and was subsequently featured on the cover of the print issue.